learn-co-curriculum/dsc-lingalg-linear-equations-quiz/README.md

 ```

 ## Level up - Optional
-For more pratice with linear equations, Visit following links for more complex equations and online answers verification:
+For more practice with linear equations, Visit following links for more complex equations and online answers verification:

 * https://www.transum.org/software/SW/Starter_of_the_day/Students/Simultaneous_Equations.asp?Level=6
 * https://www.transum.org/software/SW/Starter_of_the_day/Students/Simultaneous_Equations.asp?Level=7